Whitepaper

 3. The Stori Trait Assessment (STA)

-The STA is a dual-output psychometric system.
-From a single, six-minute experience, it produces two complementary views of a candidate:
+The STA is a dual-output questionnaire.
+From a single, six-minute experience, it expresses a person's self-reported disposition in two complementary languages:

 Stori Traits